hmmlearn/hmmlearn/README.rst

 Historically, this code was present in scikit-learn, but unmaintained.
 It has been orphaned and separated as a different package.

-**Note**: this package has currently no maintainer.
-Nobody will answer questions.
-In particular, the person who is making this code available on Github will not answer questions, fix bugs, or maintain the package in any way.

-If you are interested in contributing, or fixing bugs, please open an issue on Github and we will gladly give you contributor rights.

 Continuous integration (ie running tests) is found on: https://travis-ci.org/hmmlearn/hmmlearn